Reconnection¶

 Server restores player

-- Replays missed events from the buffer
+- Replays missed control events from the buffer

 - Restores authority role if previously held